Sport Management Student Organizations

 Sport Management Club

-The Sport Management Club meets at 7 p.m.
-Tuesdays during the academic year in Falk 200.
+The Sport Management Club meets weekly during the academic year.
 Students from all majors are welcome.
-For more information, contact SPM Club President Sam Marteka (email@example.com), Executive Vice President Jakob Fox (firstname.lastname@example.org), Vice President of Membership Caitlin Donoghue (email@example.com), Vice President of Community Service Alexa Schlitt (firstname.lastname@example.org), Vice President of Programming Megan Monzo (email@example.com), or Vice President of Administration Alex Guo (firstname.lastname@example.org).
-SPM director Michael Veley serves as the Club’s advisor.
+For more information, contact President Blake Taub (firstname.lastname@example.org), Executive Vice President Megan Monzo (email@example.com), Vice President of Membership Megan Sheehan (firstname.lastname@example.org), Vice President of Community Service Drew Schiffer (email@example.com), Vice President of Programming Alex Guo (firstname.lastname@example.org) or Vice President of Administration Max Schobel (email@example.com).

 Sport Professionals of Color

-The Sport Management Sport Professionals of Color Club wrapped up its fifth year in 2018-19, as an organization to connect students who identify as people of color with sport professionals from across the industry.
+The Sport Management Sport Professionals of Color Club is an organization that strives to connect students who identify as people of color with sport professionals from across the industry.

 The organization was formed during the 2014-15 academic year with the purpose of helping to guide young professionals in their pursuit of success and career establishment in the industry.
 The club strives to improve members’ professional skills, host speakers, foster networking growth, and take part in experiential learning opportunities.

-During the 2018-19 academic year, the club began a new membership drive, held an NFL Draft watch party, and welcomed social media entrepreneur Eamonn Donlyn as a guest speaker.
-During the 2015-16 academic year, club members co-hosted a panel discussion on women in sports titled “Competing to Win” with Phi Beta Sigma Fraternity, Inc., as well as hosted a Madison Square Garden internship panel.
-ESPN Information Specialist Francisco Ramos came to campus as a guest lecturer.
-The club has welcomed guest speakers Arnold Malloy of the Syracuse Chiefs, Kevin Cooper of the Houston Texans, and Davina Sutton of ESPN, CNN Atlanta/London, and Turner Sports.
+The club is always looking for new members to take part in its activities and meetings.
+Past events include an NFL Draft watch party, co-hosting a panel discussion on women in sports titled “Competing to Win” with Phi Beta Sigma Fraternity, Inc., as well as hosting a Madison Square Garden internship panel.
+The club has welcomed guest speakers Arnold Malloy of the Syracuse Chiefs, Kevin Cooper of the Houston Texans, Davina Sutton of ESPN, CNN Atlanta/London, and Turner Sports, social media entrepreneur Eamonn Donlyn, and ESPN Information Specialist Francisco Ramos.

 Sport Venue and Event Management (SVEM) Club